abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • July 2005

-One of the American monks in Thailand, Tan Pannyavudo, has just died.
+One of the American monks in Thailand, Tan Paññāvuḍḍho, has just died.
 He had been spending the Rains Retreat at Ajahn Dun’s monastery.
 Yesterday morning, he didn’t show up for alms round.
 A monk was sent to check on him, and he was found lifeless in the bathroom.
 It looked like he